Goosebumps (film): Release

+Premiere

-PremiereGoosebumps had its world premiere screening on June 24, 2015, at the CineEurope film distributors' trade fair in Barcelona, Spain, where the film was presented by Black on stage.
+Goosebumps had its world premiere screening on June 24, 2015, at the CineEurope film distributors' trade fair in Barcelona, Spain, where the film was presented by Black on stage.

+Home media

-Home mediaGoosebumps was released on Blu-ray (2D and 3D) and DVD on January 5, 2016, and includes deleted scenes, a blooper reel, interviews with the cast and crew, an alternate opening, an alternate ending, and a featurette about Slappy.
+Goosebumps was released on Blu-ray (2D and 3D) and DVD on January 26, 2016, and includes deleted scenes, a blooper reel, interviews with the cast and crew, an alternate opening, an alternate ending, and a featurette about Slappy.

 Reception

+Box office

-Box officeGoosebumps grossed $80.1 million in North America and $70.1 million in other territories for a worldwide total of $150.2 million, against a budget of $58 million.
+Goosebumps grossed $80.1 million in North America and $70.1 million in other territories for a worldwide total of $150.2 million, against a budget of $58 million.

 In the United States and Canada, pre-release trackings indicated the film would open to between $20–31 million at 3,501 theaters.
 However, Sony was more conservative, and projected the film to take between $12–15 million.
 The film opened on October 16, 2015, alongside Bridge of Spies, Crimson Peak, and Woodlawn, however box office pundits noted that it did not face serious competition except for The Martian, which was entering its third week.
 It made $600,000 from its early Thursday night screenings at 2,567 theaters, and $7.4 million on its opening day.
 In its opening weekend the film grossed $23.5 million, beating studio projections and finishing first at the box office.
 It marked the fourth Sony film to reign at the top of the box office during the fall.
 Previously the studio scored No. 1 spots over the last seven weeks with War Room, The Perfect Guy and Hotel Transylvania 2.
 Families represented the largest demographics with 60%, followed by under 25 with 59% and male/female ratio was split evenly at 50/50.

 Outside North America, Goosebumps was released in a total of 66 countries.
 Mexico has so far represented its largest opening as well as the biggest market in terms of total earnings with $7.1 million followed by Australia ($6.3 million) and the United Kingdom and Ireland ($6 million).
 It opened at No. 1 in the United Kingdom and Ireland ($3.9 million).
 In the United Kingdom, preview takings helped Goosebumps top the box office ahead of the more heavily hyped Dad's Army.
 In Russia, it opened at No. 2 behind In the Heart of the Sea with $1.27 million.
-Furthermore, it opened in France with $1 million.
+It opened in France with $1 million.